 The last major recruitment drive for the Hitler Youth was in 1944, when the Nazi regime began to collapse.

-By the end of World War II, the Nazi Youth were used as a last line of defense against the Allied forces.
+By the end of World War II, during the Battle of Berlin in April 1945, members of the Nazi Youth were used as a last line of defense for the city.

 The Hitler Youth movement officially ended in May 1945, when Allied troops occupied Germany.